 Hello!
 I’m Luella, a part-time Church Planting Mobilizer with e3 Partners Ministry.
 One of my passions includes serving the deaf community.
 During college, I majored in Deaf Education and became fluent in American Sign Language; after graduation, I went on to teach deaf children for more than 25 years!
 Now I am able to apply these skills to the missions field in both the U.S. and Tanzania.

 I’m excited about the Made to Multiply initiative, which equips believers to confidently share their faith and make disciples, because we need more laborers among the deaf.
 When the Lord called me into deaf ministry, I discovered that less than 2% of the deaf are Christ followers.
-Despite this statistic, many churches are simply not equipped to reach this population with the hope of the Gospel.
+Despite this statistic, many churches are simply not prepared to reach this population with the hope of the Gospel.
 That’s where I come in!

 As a staff member of e3 Partners Ministry, I equip U.S. believers and our Tanzanian National Partners to make disciples among the deaf.
 To accomplish this, we partner with deaf pastors & evangelists, sign-language mobile app developers, and non-profit organizations conducting deaf outreach, just to name a few.